-So, in November 2018 Amanda and I flew for ten days to the land of the Maori and traveled in style with a little campervan across the magnificent landscapes of Northland.
+So, in November 2018, Amanda and I flew for ten days to the land of the Maori and travelled in style with a little campervan across the magnificent landscapes of Northland.
 I put together a few images of our trip.
 New Zealand truly was amazing!

 The Poor Knights Island Reserve covers around 2400 ha and was established in 1981.
 It is a very popular destination for divers from all around the world.
 A warm current here attracts fish normally not present in the rather cold temperate waters.
-Due to the fishing ban, marine wildlife abundance has risen over the past decades and today diving here offers large schools of fish, colorful kelp forests and rugged rock formations below and above the waves.
+Due to the fishing ban, marine wildlife abundance has risen over the past decades, and today, diving here offers large schools of fish, colourful kelp forests and rugged rock formations below and above the waves.

-I didn’t take us long to get used to the van life.
-There is an incredible lightness to living and traveling in a small campervan like the one we used.
-Although I had plenty of camera gear with me, we were still extremely mobile and flexible – I guess the biggest perk of traveling this way.
+It didn’t take us long to get used to the van life.
+There is an incredible lightness to living and travelling in a small campervan like the one we used.
+Although I had plenty of camera gear with me, we were still extremely mobile and flexible – I guess the biggest perk of travelling this way.

 Usually, when Amanda and I travel to places nowadays, we are pretty bound to the place we stay at IF I take all my gear and combine the holiday with a project, which I actually always do.
 This time, we carried our kitchen and bed with us and thus no searching for cheap vegan food and cheap accommodation – a huge plus to the already beautiful nostalgia that campervan adventures inherently just carry with themselves.

-After a few weeks, I was able to put together a little travel film with some of my favorite footage.
-Turn your music up, set to HD and relax for a few minutes.
+After a few weeks, I was able to put together a little travel film with some of my favourite footage.
+Turn your music up, set it to HD and relax for a few minutes.

 All in all, this trip really was nothing short of amazing: we visited an amazing gannet colony in Muriwai, went on to look at New Zealand’s oldest Kauri trees in the Waipoua forest, dove Canterbury wreck in the famous Bay of Islands and later the oldest of New Zealand’s Marine National Parks – the Poor Knights Islands and had several hikes in the stunning coastal landscapes of Northland.

-As with most holidays, this one went way too fast and left us way to curious for more discovery of the North Island as well as South Island.
-But then again – Auckland is a mere three and a half hours flight from Nadi, so around the corner 😉
+As with most holidays, this one went way too fast and left us way too curious for more discovery of the North Island as well as the South Island.
+But then again – Auckland is a mere three and a half hour’s flight from Nadi, so around the corner 😉

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.